Current Semester Courses - Fall 2024

 First semester of Composition I stretch sequence.
 Focuses on analyzing rhetorical situations and responding with appropriate genres and technologies.
 (EPW)

 This is the first course in a two-part sequence.
-In order to receive transfer credit for ENGL 1110, students must proceed to take and pass ENGL 1110Y in the semester following the semester after taking ENGL 1110X.
+In order to receive transfer credit for ENGL 1110, all courses in this sequence (ENGL 1110X, ENGL 1110Y) must be taken and passed.

 Credit for both ENGL 1110X and ENGL 1110 may not be applied toward a degree program.